Breath test may catch lung disease before standard tests do

 Summary

 This study tested a new way to find early signs of lung damage in people with COPD or ILD by analyzing carbon dioxide (CO2) in their breath in real time.
-The goal was to detect changes before standard lung function tests show any problems.
-Researchers compared breath patterns among 40 participants, including patients and healthy smokers and non-smokers.
-This was an observational study, not a treatment, so it helps improve understanding and future diagnosis.
+Researchers aimed to detect changes before standard lung function tests show any problems.
+The study included 40 adults, including patients and healthy smokers and non-smokers.
+This is an early research step to see if the method works, not a treatment.

 Get updates